notqaltx/notqaltx.github.io/README.md

 # notqaltx.github.io
-All notqaltx's modules is right here (maybe not).
+All notqaltx's modules is right here.